muddy-28/RSA-Cryptography/README.md

-#PHP Source Code for Sitepoint Crypto Article
+#PHP Source Code for Cryptography

-This is the source code for the PHP cryptography article I wrote for SitePoint.
+This is the source code for the PHP cryptography

 Enjoy!

-David E. Brumbaugh
+Adnan Shafique